trans-travel/trans-travel/us/ks.md

 ## Legal Definition of Sex

+ * It is not possible to change the sex on your birth certificate or driver's license in Kansas.
  * sex = "biological sex, either male or female, at birth"
  * female = "individual whose biological reproductive system is developed to produce ova"